garycourt/korc/README.md

 4. Select which parts you have unlocked, or mods you have installed.
 5. Hit search and watch the result come in!

+If your rocket has more then one stage, you will see a list of possible designs at the bottom of the page, ordered by most to least efficient.
+The program will constantly keep generating new designs, and displays only the top 20 most efficient ones.
+You can hit stop at any time if you see one you like.

 Now that you've figured it out, there are many more other constraints you can configure:

 * What metric you would like to optimize your rocket for.